-The TPS25923x is an e-fuse with integrated power switch that is used to manage current/voltage/start-up voltage ramp to a connected load.
+The TPS25925x/6x is an e-fuse with integrated power switch that is used to manage current/voltage/start-up voltage ramp to a connected load.
 The device starts its operation by monitoring the VIN bus.
-When VIN exceeds the undervoltage-lockout threshold (VUVR), the device samples the EN/UVLO pin.
+When VIN exceeds the undervoltage-lockout threshold (V{UVR}), the device samples the EN/UVLO pin.
 A high level on this pin enables the internal MOSFET.
 As VIN rises, the internal MOSFET of the device will start conducting and allow current to flow from VIN to OUT.
-When EN/UVLO is held low (below VENF), internal MOSFET is turned off.
+When EN/UVLO is held low (below V{ENF}), internal MOSFET is turned off.
 User also has the ability to modify the output voltage ramp time by connecting a capacitor between dV/dT pin and GND.

-After a successful start-up sequence, the device now actively monitors its load current and input voltage, ensuring that the adjustable overload current limit I{OL} is not exceeded and input voltage spikes are safely clamped to V{OVC} level at the output.
+After a successful start-up sequence, the device now actively monitors its load current and input voltage, ensuring that the adjustable overload current limit IOL is not exceeded and input voltage spikes are safely clamped to VOVC level at the output.
 This keeps the output device safe from harmful voltage and current transients.
 The device also has built-in thermal sensor.
-In the event device temperature (T{J}) exceeds T{SHDN} , typically 150°C, the thermal shutdown circuitry will shut down the internal MOSFET thereby disconnecting the load from the supply.
-In TPS259230, the output will remain disconnected (MOSFET open) until power to device is recycled or EN/UVLO is toggled (pulled low and then high).
-The TPS259231 device will remain off during a cooling period until device temperature falls below T{SHDN} - 10°C, after which it will attempt to restart.
-This ON and OFF cycle will continue until fault is cleared.
+In the event device temperature (T_J) exceeds TSHDN, typically 150°C, the thermal shutdown circuitry will shut down the internal MOSFET thereby disconnecting the load from the supply.
+In TPS259250/60, the output will remain disconnected (MOSFET open) until power to device is recycled or EN/UVLO is toggled (pulled low and then high).
+The TPS259251/61 device will remain off and commences an auto-retry cycle of 145 ms after device temperature falls below $T{SHDN}-10^{\circ}C$.
+This auto-retry cycle will continue until the fault is cleared.